Phuket

 • Where do locals actually eat in Phuket?

-• What are the best local foods to try in Phuket?
+• What local foods should I try in Phuket?

 • Is Phuket vegan-friendly?